SHIP TIMES: SMALL ITEMS UNDER $100: 2-4 DAYS | LARGE ITEMS: 1-3 WEEKS

 TrailStar VS LittleStar

 For average height and short hikers the LittleStar is plenty large enough.
 It saves a bit or weight and packs smaller.
 If you are UL and do not use a long+wide sleep pad and are not over about 6′ the the LittleStar is for you.
 For 2 people both should be using regular lenght pads.
 The LittleStar is most commonly pitched with one of the 5 main corners up in the higher “Tarp Mode” (sage green pictures) but can also be pitched in the low storm tent mode (orange pictures) but with a bit tigher space if two people.
+If you expect to wait out prolonged heavy rain then the larger TrailStar may be the more comfortable choice.

 NOTE: No InnerNet or dedicated Floor is availble for the LittleStar.
 The Superlight Bivy works great with this tarp shelter.